 Terraform core receives input from two sources.

-- The first input source is a Terraform configuration created by you as a user.
+- The first input source is a Terraform configuration created by the user.

-This is where you specify what needs to be constructed or provided.
+- This is where the user specifies what needs to be constructed or provided.

 - The second input source is a state in which Terraform keeps the most recent configuration of the infrastructure.